HevelMc/java-programming/data/part-13/5-multiple-views.md

 <!-- Käyttöliittymästä tarkemmin.
 Sanojen syöttämisnäkymän näyttävän napin tekstin tulee olla "Lisää sanoja".
 Sanojen harjoittelunäkymän näyttävän napin tekstin tulee olla "Harjoittele".
 Sanoja syötettäessä ensimmäisen tekstikentän tulee olla sana alkuperäiskielellä, ja toisen tekstikentän tulee olla sana käännettynä.
 Syöttämiseen käytetyn napin tekstin tulee olla "Lisää sanapari".
 Harjoittelutilassa käyttäjältä kysytään aina sanoja alkuperäiskielellä ja hänen tulee kirjoittaa sanojen käännöksiä.
 Vastauksen tarkistamiseen käytetyn napin tekstin tulee olla "Tarkista".
 Jos vastaus on oikein, käyttöliittymässä näytetään teksti "Oikein!".
 Jos taas vastaus on väärin, käyttöliittymässä näytetään teksti "Väärin!" sekä tieto oikeasta vastausksesta. -->

 Let's discuss the user interface in more detail.
 The button that shows the input view should contain the text "Enter new words".
 The button that shows the practice view should contain the text "Practice".
 In the input view, the first text field should have the word in the original language, and the second text field should contain the translation of that word.
 The button that adds this word and the translation should read "Add the word pair".
 In the practice view the user is represented with a word in the original language, and their task is to write down the translation.
 If the answer is correct, the user interface displays the text "Correct!".
-If the answer is incorrect, the text that is displayed is "Incorrec!".
+If the answer is incorrect, the text that is displayed is "Incorrect!".
 In this case the correct translation is also shown.

 <img src="../img/material/gui-vocabulary-practice.gif"/>